 Machine Learning Must Have Data Quality to Succeed

 Machine learning requires accurate and complete data and must have quality data.
 As reported by Paramita Ghosh, “It takes a lot of manual effort to clean and run that data and add some business intelligence on top of it.”
 For those who have quality data sets at their fingertips, from past projects, programs, or on-hand applications, this may be an easier place to start when applying machine learning.

 For example, RR Donnelley (now RRD), a Fortune 500 company, added a logistics division to figure out how to best ship print materials.
 RRD employees and universities wrote algorithms that analyzed already reliable and available geographic, traffic, and weather information from drivers’ mobile phones.
 These programs learned and updated their programing, recommending on-the-fly changes to shipping routes.
 Mobile GPS data provides reliable information from fixed standards.

-In 2018, second quarter results mention that net sales were up 3.7 percent, in part due to logistics.
-Lesson: if you have easy access to a standard, trustworthy data set, consider using that first for a Machine Learning project.
+Results mention that net sales were up 3.7 percent, in part due to logistics.
+Lesson: if you have easy access to a standard, trustworthy data set, consider using that first for a machine learning project.

 A Machine Learning Algorithms are Specific to Use Case

 A machine learning algorithm may succeed in one area, but fail in another.
 In 10 Machine Learning Algorithms You Should Know, the decision making differs, depending on the program.
 Also, one machine learning style that fails in one setting may succeed in another.